Posts

 Image

 Grandma (Mabel) Quam.
-For some reason, she never looked directly into the camera, fearful maybe that it was an act of vanity, or perhaps concerned that the camera would steal her soul.
-Anyway, this picture was taken on the front porch stoop of my grandparents' home July 1969, when Mabel was 74 years old.
-Here is Mom and Dad's wedding photo, circa 1942.
+For some reason, she never looked directly into the camera, fearful maybe that it was an act of vanity.
+Anyway, this picture was taken on the porch stoop of my grandparents' home July 1969, when Mabel was 74 years old.
+S Here is Mom and Dad's wedding photo, circa 1942.
 Dad is in his uniform, a corporal in the Airforce stationed at Truax Field in Madison, Wis., as an aircraft radio repairman.
 Mom is 24, already pregnant with my brother Curt.
 Such a slut!
-She had already been boinked by a previous lover in Lodi, Wis., we assume a high school chum by the name of David Moul, who would figure prominently in her later life.
+She had already been boinked by a previous lover in Lodi, Wis., we assume a high school boyfriend by the name of David Moul, who would figure prominently in her later life.
+The wedding gown, by the way, was borrowed from a cousin, Arlene Steffenhagen.
+They didn't have a lot of money in those days.

 Fixing my Crossed Eye